-Expendable parts, materials and supplies for flight equipment are carried at average acquisition costs and are included in Prepaid expenses and other current assets.
+Expendable parts, materials and supplies for flight equipment are carried at average acquisition costs and are included in Prepaid expenses, held for sale and other current assets.
 When used in operations, they are charged to maintenance expense.
 Allowances for excess and obsolescence for expendable parts expected to be on hand at the date aircraft are retired from service are provided over the estimated useful lives of the related airframes and engines.
 These allowances are based on management estimates, which are subject to change as conditions in the business evolve.
-The net book value of expendable parts inventory was \$49.4 million as of December 31, 2018 and \$34.7 million at December 31, 2017, net of allowances for obsolescence of \$33.0 million at December 31, 2018 and \$27.8 million at December 31, 2017.
+The net book value of expendable parts inventory was \$48.3 million as of December 31, 2019 and \$49.4 million at December 31, 2018, net of allowances for obsolescence of \$30.4 million at December 31, 2019 and \$33.0 million at December 31, 2018.